NGSEP/NGSEPcore/README.txt

 			  file.
 For large genomes it is more efficient to index the reference once and provide the index with this option.
+	-knownSTRs FILE	: Text file with location of known short tandem repeats (STRs).
+It is a tab-delimited file with at least three columns: Sequence name (chromosome), region
+			  first base pair coordinate (1-based, inclusive) and region last base pair coordinate (1-based, inclusive).
 	-s STRING	: Id of the sample.
 Default: Sample
 	-p STRING	: Sequencing platform used to produce the reads.
 			  Supported platforms include ILLUMINA, IONTORRENT,
 			  PACBIO and ONT.
 Default: ILLUMINA
-	-knownSTRs FILE	: Text file with location of known short tandem repeats (STRs).
-It is a tab-delimited file with at least three columns: Sequence name (chromosome), region
-			  first base pair coordinate (1-based, inclusive) and region last base pair coordinate (1-based, inclusive).
 	-f INT		: Format of the input file.
-It can be 0 for fastq or 1 for fasta.
+It can be 0 for fastq, 1 for fasta or 2 for BAM.
 Default: 0
 	-k INT		: K-mer length.
 Default: 25
 	-m INT		: Maximum alignments per read.
 Default: 3 -minIL INT	: Minimum predicted insert length to consider an alignment proper.
 Default: 0
 	-maxIL INT	: Maximum predicted insert length to consider an alignment proper.
 Default: 1000
 	-w INT		: Window length to compute minimizers.
-Default: 20 -t INT		: Number of threads used to align reads.
+Default: 40 -t INT		: Number of threads used to align reads.
 Default: 1

 -------------------------------------------------------
 -------------------------------------------------------